matteozullo/PMAP4061/project.md

 ## Format

 Format is quite open, but you want to be within the **3,000-5,000 words range**.
 This range is standard for policy reports while policy briefs are on the shorter side coming in at 1,500-3,000 words.
 You probably want to use Microsoft Word for your final report but really any text editor (e.g., Pages) and markup language (e.g., LateX) is fair game.
 Adherence to the [APA style guidelines](https://apastyle.apa.org) is encouraged.
-You will be turning in the *Introduction* and *Background* section or the project (or whatever content which covers those if you decide to departure from the template) halfway through the semester and your final project including the Poster and the related video at the end of the course.
+You will be turning in the *Introduction* and *Background* section or the project (or whatever else covers that content if you decide to depart from the model structure) halfway through the semester and your final project inclusive of the Poster and the related video at the end of the course.
 The [Schedule](/schedule.md) section includes official due dates for the project deliverables.

 ## Structure

 ### Introduction
 In this section, you define the problem statement and outline the remainder of the report.
-Effectively, you will reverse-engineer your literature review your policy alternatives starting from your problem statement.
+Effectively, you will reverse-engineer your literature review and policy alternatives starting from your problem statement.
 Hence, you must:

 * Clearly spell out your **problem statement** avoiding [tautologies](https://www.britannica.com/topic/tautology).
 * Comprehensively define a **public utility function** which includes variables, resources, and constraints to the public choice problem.
 This does not need be a mathematical presentation but a rigorous showing of your hand.